Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Norway

-Norway is like many countries in that it is technically illegal to bet online anywhere other than state-run gambling sites, but with little actual enforcement of the law.
+It is technically illegal to bet online anywhere other than state-run gambling sites in Norway, without much enforcement of the law.

 A 2010 law ordered banks to stop processing transactions to betting sites, and that could result in your credit card deposit being declined.
-However, many offshore gambling sites still accept Norwegians and offer plenty of alternative deposit methods that are efficient and safe.
+However, many offshore gambling sites still accept Norwegians and offer plenty of safe and efficient alternative deposit methods.

 Finland